catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

 **Problem Statement:**\
 we are given an array of temperature, array[i] is the temperature at day i. return back an array such that the ith day wait result[i] day to get a warmer day. if it does not have a warmer day, result[i] should be 0.

+Entity:\
+Input: int[] temperatures\
+Output: int[] nextWarmerDay

+Assumption:

+1. the temperature of each day are stored in int[] array, index means the ith day
+2. no need to calculate for the last forcasted days

 **Method 1 Brute Force:**

 for every day\